oracle-livelabs/security/blockchain-table-new/immutable-tables/immutable-tables.md

 #### Practical Use Cases:
 - **Preventing Accidental Modifications:** Immutable Tables protect against human errors that could lead to unintentional data changes.
-- **Regulatory Compliance:** They support industries with stringent data integrity requirements, ensuring records remain tamper-proof for auditing purposes.
+- **Regulatory Compliance:** They support industries with stringent data integrity requirements, ensuring records remain tamper-resistant for auditing purposes.
 - **Secure Audit Trails:** Immutable Tables provide a trusted, unmodifiable source of truth for monitoring and compliance.

 While Immutable Tables deliver robust data immutability and protection, they represent a foundational step in Oracle’s in-database security.
 For more advanced capabilities, such as cryptographic signing and distributed trust, Blockchain Tables build on this concept, adding additional layers of security and functionality.